AlirezaMojtabavi/Predict-Price-of-an-Apartment-in-Tehran/README.md

-Extracted some features with Web scraping and Regex from https://ihome.ir/ for Buying and selling Apartments in Tehran. these features include areas, number of bedrooms, antiquity of apartments, neighborhoods and prices.
+Extracted some features with Web scraping and Regex from https://ihome.ir/ for Buying and selling Apartments in Tehran. these features include areas, number of bedrooms, the antiquity of apartments, neighborhoods, and prices.
-Then, these features stored in Database and finally using machine learning for predict price of another apartments.
+Then, these features are stored in the Database and finally using machine learning (scikit-learn) to predict the price of another apartment.